Before you apply

 • Dual Degree with the Silver School of Social Work at New York University: Participation limited to 3L year

-Students in the following dual degree programs may not participate in the exchange program:
+Students in the following dual degree programs may not participate in the study abroad program:

 • Dual Degrees with the Melbourne Law School, University of Melbourne

 • Dual Degree with the National University of Singapore

 Students must be in good academic standing and must be in financial compliance according to the Bursar’s policies.
 Students will be allowed to register for courses after they have been nominated by the Office of Global Programs and have accepted their nomination.

 Students are strongly encouraged to fulfill any writing requirements pending before participating in the program.
 Students who plan to carry out a directed research project or fulfill a writing requirement while abroad should request permission from the Faculty Program Director stating the general area of interest and the faculty member who will guide the work.

 Students are expected to register and complete a full course load while studying abroad.
 Minimum and maximum credits allowed by NYU will apply.